the smallest gallery you ever get lost in ...

 Simple on the outside, spectacular on the inside!

-Prairie Star Gallery is filled with centuries-old
+For nearly two decades, Prairie Star Gallery was filled with centuries-old

 art forms displayed in a beautiful century-old